-***This is not a self-paced course.
-There will be specific timelines for assignments and exams.*** Course content, kind and quality of assignments and general standards for this online course are the same as classroom courses.
-You must have an email address and access to a computer capable of downloading basic documents.
-ALL FINAL EXAMS MUST BE WRITTEN DURING THE LAST WEEK OF THE COURSE ON DESIGNATED DATES AND TIMES.
-If you live outside the Lower Mainland area you will be required to have an approved proctor administer the exam.
+*(A)* This is NOT a SELF-PACED course.
+There will be specific timelines for assignments and exams.
+Course content, kind and quality of assignments and general standards for this online course are the same as classroom courses.
+You will have discussions and assignments to complete each week (although you do NOT have to be online at a particular time or day). *(B)* FINAL EXAMS: Final exams will be held online.
+Your instructor will provide further information.

 Important course information will be sent to you prior to your course start

 This course offering is in progress.
 Please check back next term or subscribe to receive email updates.

 Upon successful completion, the student will be able to: